Canon G1 X Mark II vs Olympus E-M10 III

 |Fixed lens compact camera||Mirrorless system camera|

 |13 MP, 1.5" Sensor||15.9 MP, Four Thirds Sensor|

 |Viewfinder optional||Electronic viewfinder (2360k dots)|

 |Tilting touchscreen||Tilting touchscreen|

 |5.2 shutter flaps per second||8.6 shutter flaps per second|

 |240 shots per battery charge||330 shots per battery charge|

 |116 x 74 x 66 mm, 553 g||122 x 84 x 50 mm, 410 g|

 Body comparison: Canon G1 X Mark II vs Olympus E-M10 III

-The physical size and weight of the Canon G1 X Mark II and the Olympus E-M10 III are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Olympus E-M10 III.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All width, height and depth measures are rounded to the nearest millimeter.